raralabs/pm5-emulator/CONTRIBUTING.md

 **Some tips for commits**
 1. Write quality commit messages.
-2. Do not add to many redundant commits.
+2. Do not add too many redundant commits.
 If so, squash your commits using:
 ```cassandraql
 git checkout your-branch
 git rebase -i HEAD~n